OXID-eSales/developer_documentation/getting_started/installation/eshop_installation_without_composer.rst

 All files, which are managed by Composer live inside a subdirectory of *project root directory* called *vendor*.
-The contents of this directory and all its subdirectories may completely change with every execution of :command:`composer require` or :command:`composer update`, so it is a good practice to always completely replace this directory on the server.
+The contents of this directory and all its subdirectories may completely change with every execution of :command:`composer require` or :command:`composer update`, so it is a best practice to always completely replace this directory on the server.

 Continue the installation procedure (copy modules files, configure module, etc.) on the application server.